-The data controller is the Alison Harris/Natasha Wareham, the Information Governance Lead is Alison Harris/Natasha Wareham
+The data controller is the Information Governance Lead, Natasha Wareham.

 You will be asked to provide personal information when joining the practice.
 The purpose of processing your personal data is to provide you with optimum dental health care and prevention.

 The categories and examples of data we process are:

 - Personal data for the provision of dental health care

 - Personal data for the purposes of providing treatment plans, recall appointments, reminders or estimates

 - Personal data such as details of family members for the provision of health care to children or for emergency contact details

 - Personal data for the purposes of employed and self-employed team members employment and engagement respectively

 - Personal data for the purposes of direct mail, email, text to inform you of important announcements or about new treatments or services

 - Personal data – IP addresses so that we can understand our patients better and inform our marketing approach as well as improve the website experience